Henry Francis Fynn

-Henry Francis Fynn (29 March 1803 in Grosvenor Square, London, England – 20 September 1861 in Durban, Natal, South Africa) was an English traveler and trader.
-He was among the first Europeans to make contact with Shaka Zulu.
+Henry Francis Fynn (29 March 1803 in Grosvenor Square, London, England – 20 September 1861 in Durban, Colony of Natal) was an English traveler and trader.
+He was among the first Europeans to make contact with King Shaka.
 Fynn, Coenraad De Buys, John Dunn and Nathaniel Isaacs were among the most famous of South Africa's so-called White Chiefs.

 Early life

 Henry Francis Fynn was born in London in 1803.
 He was the first of five children of Henry and Elizabeth Fynn.
 His father worked for the East India Company, serving aboard an EIC ship sailing between London and Cape Town, until losing his post in 1806.

 By 1807, his father and mother had sold their property in England and had moved to Cape Town.
 Fynn, however, stayed in London with his aunt, who in 1809 successfully petitioned for his admission to Christ's Hospital.
 In 1816, Fynn left Christ's and, despite a request from his father that he join his family in the Cape, worked for two years in England as a surgeon's apprentice.